line/rules_apple_line/README.md

 targets.
 This repository implements those features and exposes them as drop-in replacements for the official Apple rules.

+These are open references of what are used to build the LINE iOS app.
+They may not work with curtain revisions of `rules_apple` or `rules_swift` due to their breaking changes.
+If they don't work out-of-the-box for you, use them as references for your custom rule's implementation.

 ## Build Definitions

 ### Library Rules